mulesoft-assets/template-sap2sfdc-customer-bidirectional-sync/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-Use this template if you would like to sync Customers from SAP to Salesforce Accounts in manner real-time synchronization using Polling.
+Use this template if you would like to sync Customers from SAP to Salesforce Accounts in manner real-time synchronization using scheduler.
 The inbound SAP endpoint retrieves all Accounts in SAP using the custom BAPI **ZSDFM\_CUSTOMER\_GETLIST** and transforms them to Salesforce Accounts.
 In the other direction, the synchronization is completed by polling Salesforce for Accounts and sending them to SAP using the standard IDoc DEBMAS01.